ajlanghorn/aws-ako20-cicd-security/content/Prerequisites/_index.md

 - your laptop has Git installed;
 - you have access to a GitHub.com account of your own;
 - you have basic familiarity of Git, including committing, pushing, pulling and cloning;
-- you have adequate knowledge of using a terminal emulator, such as iTerm, Terminal or PowerShell;
+- you have adequate knowledge of using a terminal emulator, such as iTerm or Terminal;
 - you have access to an Isengard-vended AWS account.

 # Prerequisites